La Luna (1979 film)

 La Luna (released in the United States as Luna) is a 1979 drama film directed by Bernardo Bertolucci from a screenplay co-written with his brother Giuseppe and wife Clare Peploe.
 The film concerns the troubled life of a teenage boy and his relationship with his parents, including an incestuous relationship with his opera singer mother.
 It stars Jill Clayburgh, Matthew Barry, Tomas Milian, Fred Gwynne, Veronica Lazăr, and Alida Valli.

-An Italian-American co-production, La Luna was released by 20th Century Fox on August 29, 1979.
+An Italian-American co-production, La Luna was released by 20th Century-Fox on August 29, 1979.
 It received mixed reviews from critics, though Jill Clayburgh's performance was widely praised, earning her a Golden Globe nomination for Best Actress in a Motion Picture – Drama.

 The film is dedicated to Bertolucci's oft-collaborator Franco Arcalli, who died of cancer during pre-production.

 Plot

 Joe is the son of famous opera singer Caterina Silveri.
 While he believes that Caterina's husband, Douglas Winter, is his biological father, the truth is that Joe was sired by Caterina's former lover Giuseppe, who is now living in Italy and working as a schoolteacher.
 Joe, moody and spoiled, needs a strong father figure to guide and discipline him, but Douglas is aloof and largely indifferent to parenting.
 When Joe witnesses the sudden death of Douglas in New York City, it leaves him angry and distraught.
 Caterina, unwilling to stay in Manhattan after Douglas' death, decides to move to Italy with her son.
 There, Joe begins associating with a dangerous crowd and becomes addicted to heroin.

 Caterina is heartbroken and hopes to lure her son back to a safer and more healthy lifestyle.
-She tries in many instances to get closer emotionally to her son hoping that increased contact will prevail over the allure of the drugs.
+She tries in many instances to get closer emotionally to Joe hoping that increased contact will prevail over the allure of the drugs.
 She even contacts his drug dealer to ask for sympathy for her situation.
-At one point, when Joe is desperate for a fix, his mother masturbates him just to get his mind off drugs temporarily.
+At one point, when Joe is desperate for a fix, his mother gives him a handjob just to get his mind off drugs temporarily.

-Seeing no other alternative, she decides to drive to the location they originally lived, where her estranged lover lives with the hope that some sort of fatherly bond will cure her son.
+Seeing no other alternative, she decides to drive to the location they originally lived, where her estranged lover lives, with the hope that some sort of fatherly bond will cure her son.
 Along the way, tensions, some sexual, derail and prolong the trip.
-Eventually the son is dropped off at the Giuseppe's home but Joe, rather than telling his father that he is his son, says that he is instead a friend of his son, and that his son overdosed on heroin after lifelong turmoil over the absence of his biological father.
+Eventually the son is dropped off at Giuseppe's home but Joe, rather than telling his father that he is his son, says that he is a friend of his son, and that his son overdosed on heroin after lifelong turmoil over the absence of his biological father.
 With some sort of closure achieved for the boy, he returns to his mother, who is preparing for an opera.
 Embracing, they reaffirm their love for each other, and together the son and his father, who has come to watch the performance, and who now knows Joe's true identity as his child, hear Caterina sing at her very best.